ayezioro/Sunshades2022/README.md

 7. (VS) You should see the Rhino Process below, Select it and `Attach`

 Now you can active and deactive the process for debugging using Debug/Attact to Process and Debug/Reattact to Process.
 You can also refresh grasshopper component to run the debugger again.

+# Notes
+Please, pay attention.
+I have copied/pasted code inside `gh_debug.py` changing the position of the inputs just to leave the special input free, `code`.
+Once the logic is fixed you can copy/paste only the useful parts inside the native `UserObject`